 Having formally studied literature and painting, Eileen Neff has been working with photo-based images and installations since 1981.
 Drawing on both historic and contemporary concepts of picturing the natural and constructed world, her work includes an investigation of studio practice itself as a generative source, and has developed in relation to the sites where it’s exhibited, embracing curatorial considerations as another critical layer of inquiry.

-Her recent solo exhibitions include “A Prologue,” Bruce Silverstein Gallery and “Traveling into View,” Bridgette Mayer Gallery.
-In 2007 the Institute of Contemporary Art in Philadelphia exhibited a 15-year retrospective of Neff’s work, which in 2009 traveled to The Royal Hibernian Academy in Dublin.
-Also in 2009, a 10-year retrospective of photographic work was exhibited at the Weatherspoon Museum, North Carolina.
-Other individual installations include the Philadelphia Museum of Art, The Rosenbach Museum and Library, the Carnegie Mellon Art Gallery, Artists Space, N.Y., and P.S.
-1, N.Y.
+Her recent solo exhibitions were presented at the Rosenbach Museum and Library and Bridgette Mayer Gallery in Philadelphia, and Bruce Silverstein in New York City.
+In 2007, the Institute of Contemporary Art in Philadelphia exhibited a 15-year retrospective of Neff’s work, which in 2009 traveled to the Royal Hibernian Academy in Dublin, Ireland.
+The same year, the Weatherspoon Art Museum, Greensboro, North Carolina presented a 10-year retrospective of her work.
+Other individual installations include the Philadelphia Museum of Art; Philadelphia; the Carnegie Mellon Art Gallery, Pittsburgh; Artists Space, New York City; and P.S.
+1, Long Island City.

-Her work is represented by Bridgette Mayer Gallery, Philadelphia.
+Neff’s work is currently represented by Bridgette Mayer Gallery, Philadelphia.